P34br41n/P34br41n.github.io/_pages/Tools/Wordlist/index.md

 [https://hashes.org/hashlists.php](https://hashes.org/hashlists.php)

-And if you need something a little more custom you can always DIY it.
+And if you need something a little more custom you can always use [crunch](https://tools.kali.org/password-attacks/crunch) or [CeWL](https://github.com/digininja/CeWL) or worst case DIY it.